Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

 ## Responding to StateChangedEvent

 Button has the following eight states `Normal`, `Focused`, `Disabled`, `Selected`, `Pressed`, `DisabledFocused`, `SelectedFocused`, and `DisabledSelected`.
-When you change the button state to focus or disable, the button instance receives a state changed event:
+When you change the Button state to focus or disable, the Button instance receives a state changed event:

 ```cs
 Button button = new Button();